Aptivi/NitrocidKS/CONTRIBUTING.md

 ### Feedback?

 If you have issues with this version, report to us by [making a new issue ticket](https://github.com/Aptivi/PROJECT/issues/new).

+### Sum hashes

+To verify integrity of your download, compare the SHA256 sum of your downloaded file with the following information:

 ```

+Two new lines are applied intentionally so that the hash list gets rendered in a way that you'd expect, because the hash sum list gets populated automatically.
 Also, the `CHANGES.TITLE` file should be changed to match the version whose development finished but tag not pushed, as long as it follows this format:

 ```
 [servicing] PROJECT v1.0.0: Release Name